Finally Tasks in Kestra – Always-Run Cleanup

 errors: - id: send_alert type: io.kestra.plugin.core.log.Log message: alert on failure

-finally:- id: cleanup_task type: io.kestra.plugin.core.log.Log message: cleaning up resourcesChange the example to ensure the end state of the first task is a success, like below, and you can see that the finally task runs the same as before:
+finally:- id: cleanup_task type: io.kestra.plugin.core.log.Log message: cleaning up resourcesIf you change the example so the first task succeeds, as shown below, the finally task still runs in the same way:

 id: finally_examplenamespace: company.team